run-ai/docs/docs/developer/admin-rest-api/rest-project.md

 * Do we use Cluster to identify the project or not?
 E.g. for deletion.

 Get Project API

+* interactiveJobTimeLimitSecs returns a null, not true/false?
-* API does not exist or is not working.
+* what is maxAllowedGpus

 Project update